 14. Credibility/Testimonial Block- another channel to help build consumer confidence, can also be used to incorporate testimonials.

-15. Share- let your customers do some marketing for you.
+15. Share- let your customers do some internet marketing for you.
 Having an established social media presence will increase your conversion chances as you build a connection with and continue to educate possible customers.